wforbes/Omnia/README.md

 This is truly a passion project.
-Instead of using a sophisticated game engine like Unreal, Unity, Godot, or GameMaker I thought I would get the most out of developing the engine myself by reading/watching game tutorials/devlogs, getting inspiration from game libraries, and inventing systems myself.
+Instead of using a sophisticated game engine like Unreal, Unity, Godot, or GameMaker I thought I would get the most out of developing the engine myself by reading/watching game tutorials/devlogs, getting inspiration from game libraries, and inventing the systems myself.

 ### Goals
 My core goals are focused on: